 Visiting Joshua Tree National Park

-Joshua Tree National Park is, well Joshua Tree.
+Joshua Tree National Park is a world famous American destination known for it’s wacky namesake, the Joshua Tree.
 It’s the iconic southwestern desert park that you’ve heard so much about and probably seen featured in countless movies, television shows, and yes, of course music videos.

 Named for the one-of-a-kind trees that call the area home, Joshua Tree National Park is a true desert wonderland.